FrankDetzer/psHFO/README.md

  [-SizeUnit]
 ```

 ## DESCRIPTION
 Currently the HumanFriendlyOutput module provbides the Get-HumanFriendlyFileList which is a clone from the well known "ncdu" (NCurses Disk Usage) on linux.

 You can run this module with and without the appropiate permissions for the folder you try to view.
-If Get-HumanFriendlyFileList can't read the file or folder a warning will be displayed.
+If Get-HumanFriendlyFileList cannot read the file or folder a warning will be displayed.

 ## EXAMPLES